ZingyTomato/Harmony-Music/README.md

 ## ❔ What's this?

 Harmony is a command line tool to stream music from the command line without worrying about tracking/profiling.
 Harmony streams music from [`Jiosaavn`](https://jiosaavn.com), using a [`Jiosaavn API`](https://github.com/sumitkolhe/jiosaavn-api) to both fetch results and stream music.
-[It's meant to act as a privacy respecting Spotify TUI.]

 ## 🎧 Features